GRANT APPLICATION PROCESS

 - How the project is a good fit for the mission of United Community Partners?

 - How you will evaluate whether your project is a success?

-A completed project budget (attached).
-Include all funding sources, including in-kind donations of time or materials.
+- A completed project budget (attached in PDF packet).
+Include all funding sources, including in-kind donations of time or materials from other organizations or individuals.
 Please be specific about your sources for quotes, bids or estimates for purchases or services included in your budget.
+Printed prices from website resources are helpful.
 Please attach a copy or print out of any estimates you have for supplies, equipment or bids.
-Requests without this documentation are unlikely to ge awarded.
+Requests without this documentation are unlikely to get awarded.

 Key Project Terms:

-Project Owner: Any sponsoring organization or group responsible for accounting and reporting on the funds.
-These are your “authorized decision makers.”
-This entity has the power to cancel the project, to sign off on completion and to sign any legal documents necessary for the project to succeed.
-You must include name and contact information.
-Not all community projects have “a project owner” but, if your project is dependant on decision makers in an organization (i.e. Pine Eagle Charter School, a faith organization, the Fair Board, a business or The Chamber for example) then we need to know how to contact those decision makers for any required documents, signatures or reports required.
+Project Owner: If there is an umbrella or “parent” organization that will be responsible for accounting and reporting on the grant funds, this is the “project owner”.
+This entity is required to oversee and sign off on project completion.
+Please include a name and contact information.
+Not all community projects have “a project owner” but, if your project is dependent on decision makers in an organization (i.e. Pine Eagle Charter School, a faith organization, the Fair Board, a business or The Chamber for example) then we need to know how to contact those decision makers for any required documents, signatures or reports required.

-Project Champion: This is the person or persons responsible for making the project happen.
-These folks are responsible for the day to day running of the project or effort.
-Must include names, contact information and any specific roles. i.e Joe is the main contact for UCP, Sue is the Treasurer, Ellen is keeping records etc…
+Project Champion: This is the person or persons who would be responsible for the day to day running of the project or effort.
+Please include name(s) and contact information.

 - Funds received from the UCP must be expended as proposed within 12 months of the date of the award check.